 What was the first record that turned you on to music?

-My dad had a vinyl copy of Herbie Mann live at the Village Gate; I was probably about ten when I heard it.
+My dad had a vinyl copy of Herbie Mann Live at the Village Gate; I was probably about ten when I heard it.
 It’s not a particularly famous record, but it’s got an incredible rhythm section.
 The whole album is only three tracks, and one of them is 20 minutes long with a hypnotic tribal percussion that goes all the way through it.
-I played it thousands of times and would just zone out listening to it.
+I played it thousands of times and would zone out listening to it.
 I loved the trance that it put me in; there are no vocals on it.
 It’s got an incredible groove and lots of tempo changes; the whole thing builds into a crescendo.
 I wore the record out.
 That was the first record I heard that made me realise what I wanted to do.